 Legacy of Books Wishlist

 Help us preserve our past and protect our future by giving to the Libraries’ Legacy of Books program.
 A tax-deductible gift of $100 or more covers the cost of preserving one library book or an item in another format.
-Larger gifts cover multiple items or more costly conservation projects such as those described below.
+Larger gifts cover multiple items or more costly conservation projects like those described below.

 Current Wishlist